Schuylkill River Trail

-The Schuylkill River Trail (/ˈskuːlkɪl/ SKOOL-kil, /-kəl/) is a multi-use trail along the banks of the Schuylkill River in southeastern Pennsylvania.
-Partially complete, the trail is ultimately planned to run about 140 mi from the river's headwaters in Schuylkill County to Fort Mifflin in Philadelphia.
+The Schuylkill River Trail (/ˈskuːlkɪl/ SKOOL-kil, /-kəl/) is a multi-use trail along the banks of the Schuylkill River in southeastern Pennsylvania, United States.
+Partially complete, the trail is ultimately planned to run about 120 mi from the river's headwaters in Schuylkill County to Fort Mifflin in Philadelphia.

-Completed portions of the trail include a section from Auburn to Hamburg, a 19.5 mi portion from Reading to Pottstown, and a 23.2 mi portion from Oaks to where Christian Street would meet the Schuylkill River, just South of Center City Philadelphia and East of University of Pennsylvania.
+Completed portions of the trail include a section from Auburn to Hamburg, a 19.5 mi portion from Reading to Pottstown, and a 25.7 mi portion from Oaks to Grays Ferry, just Southwest of Center City Philadelphia and South of University of Pennsylvania.

 Large stretches of the trail are rail trails.
-Parts of it belong to the East Coast Greenway, a 3,000-mile trail system connecting Maine to Florida.
+Parts of it belong to the East Coast Greenway, a 3000 mi trail system connecting Maine and Florida.

 On many maps and street atlases, and on some of the trail's signage, the segment between Philadelphia and Valley Forge is still identified by the older name Philadelphia–Valley Forge Trail.